Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics: Results and Discussion

 In Fig.~\ref{fig:plane}, additionally, we compare the complexity-entropy behavior of cytosolic Ca$^{2+}$ with that of fractional Brownian motion (fBm)~\cite{jeon2010fractional, rosso2007distinguishing}.
 The $(H,C)$ component of fBm is evaluated with the Hurst exponent from $\mathcal{H}=0.5$ to 0.9~\cite{rosso2007distinguishing}.
-As the comparison shows, intriguingly, the cytosolic Ca$^{2+}$ with $V=10^2$--$10^4$ exhibits a complexity-entropy structure akin to that of fBm.
-The $(H,C)$ states of Ca$^{2+}$ dynamics for $V=10^4$ (circles) follow fBm process with $\mathcal{H}=0.9$ (a persistent Gaussian random walk~\cite{jeon2010fractional, rosso2007distinguishing}).
+As the comparison shows, intriguingly, the cytosolic Ca$^{2+}$ with $V=10^2$--$10^5$ exhibits a complexity-entropy structure akin to that of fBm.
+The $(H,C)$ states of Ca$^{2+}$ dynamics for $V=10^5$ (plus signs) nearly follow fBm process with $\mathcal{H}=0.9$ (a persistent Gaussian random walk~\cite{jeon2010fractional, rosso2007distinguishing}).
 For $V=10^2$, notably, the $(H,C)$ values of Ca$^{2+}$ dynamics closely align with that of fBm with $\mathcal{H}=0.5$, i.e., ordinary Brownian motion.

 We further investigate the $H$ and $C$ profiles for varying system size $V$.
 Figs.~\ref{fig:ecplane1}(a)--(d) show $H$ vs $V$ in log-log scale for given embedding dimensions of $r=3$, $4$, $5$, and $6$.
-We note that $H$ exhibits a power-law behavior in the intermediate range of $V\sim 10^4$--$10^6$.
+We note that $H$ exhibits a power-law behavior in the intermediate range of $V\in [10^5,~10^7]$.
 The solid lines depict the best-fit power-law with $H(V)=aV^{-b}$ ($b$: the power-law exponent, $a$: a constant).
-The fits have the goodness of $r^2$ of $\approx 0.98$--$0.99$, and the corresponding values of $b$ are given in the legend.
-This power-law behavior can be interpreted in such a way that the cytosolic Ca$^{2+}$ dynamics of intermediate system size (showing the maximum complexity $C$) contain self-similar patterns or scale-free dynamical structures.
-Visual inspection of the time series $x(t)$ in Figs.~\ref{fig:oscillations}(a)\&(b) signifies such self-similar patterns for $V=10^4$--$10^6$.
-If $V>10^6$, as observed, the system under negligible intrinsic fluctuations exhibits deterministic dynamics without disorder.
+The fits have the goodness of fit $r^2$ score of $\approx 0.98$--$0.99$, and the corresponding values of $b$ are given in the legend.
+This power-law behavior can be interpreted in such a way that the cytosolic Ca$^{2+}$ dynamics of intermediate system size contain scale-free or fractal patterns in the dynamical structures~\cite{hong2006power,mehri2016power,nogueira2017exploring}.
+If $V\geq 10^9$, as observed, the system under negligible intrinsic fluctuations exhibits deterministic dynamics without disorder.
 Consequently, the measure of disorder, $H$, becomes a constant independent of $V$ in this regime.